What is the RNBS program for and how is it structured?

 How does the RNBS program relate to the OCNE curriculum?

-The OHSU School of Nursing has partnered with six of Oregon's community colleges to develop and implement the innovative Oregon Consortium for Nursing Education (OCNE) curriculum.
+The OHSU School of Nursing has partnered with eight of Oregon's community colleges to develop and implement the innovative Oregon Consortium for Nursing Education (OCNE) curriculum.
 Students entering the RNBS Program from OCNE partner schools move directly into senior level OCNE courses and complete a total of 33 nursing credits at OHSU.
-Students who have graduated from a non-OCNE community college will complete four three-credit "transition" courses and then move into the senior level OCNE courses.
+Students who have graduated from a non-OCNE community college will complete two three-credit "transition" courses and then move into the senior level OCNE courses.
 All RNBS students graduate with an OHSU Bachelor of Science with a major in Nursing degree.

 How long is the program?